lainslie-18/predicting_cryptocurrency_price_with_TSA/README.md

  * With more time and resources ...

 ### To Recreate This Project:
-* You will need download the data from Yahoo Finance
+* You will need to download the data from Yahoo Finance
 * Download the wrangle.py file to your working directory
 * Download the ??? notebook to your working directory
 * Read this README.md